 North SeaTac Park

-Surrounded by trees and greenery this park is an urban oasis for bike riders.
+Surrounded by trees and greenery, North SeaTac Park is an urban oasis for bike riders.
 Located under the flight path of Sea-Tac International airport, the park is known as a BMX hotspot due to the elaborate track built for bicycles.
 Don’t have a bike?
 No problem!
 The track has several paved walking trails, sport courts, and a disc golf course.
-Check out this video for more ideas on how to make the most of your visit to North SeaTac Park.

 Despite our rainy weather and crazy hills, Seattle is a biking town!
 Whether you want a solo adventure or a good trail to take the family, we have something for you.